Ancient Mayan City Discovered via Page 16 of Google Search Results

 “I was on something like page 16 of Google search and found a laser survey done by a Mexican organization for environmental monitoring,” Luke Auld-Thomas, a Ph.D. student at Tulane University in Louisiana, said in comments reported by the BBC.

-Unveiling Valeriana: A Lost Mayan City Revealed by Lidar
+Valeriana: A Hidden Mayan City Found with Lidar

 The survey had been carried out using lidar, a remote sensing technology that uses laser pulses to measure distances and create precise, 3D maps of surfaces.
 In this case, it was deployed from an airplane to map objects on the ground.